csorianot/godmc_wiki/Home.md

 ---

-The full analysis plan can be found [here](), and we aim to have meta analysed at least 10,000 samples by the end of 2015 (see [here](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) for details of the contributing cohorts.)
+The full analysis plan can be found [here](), and we aim to have meta analysed at least 10,000 samples by the end of 2015 (see [here](https://docs.google.com/spreadsheets/d/1iOr0ZyLr8OOmhOsHLCxoBEhanJ2K_LZG-X1YrnDFyRc/edit?usp=sharing) for details of the contributing cohorts).